spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 Returns the alphanumerical value of the passed-in string.
 That is, the input string with all characters aside from A-Z and 0-9 stripped out.

+### #deployedServerGroups(String)

+Takes the name of a deploy stage as an argument and returns the Server Group that was created by the specified stage.

 ### #readJson(String)